-FC-4.1.3 The position of MLRO must not be combined with functions that create potential conflicts of interest, such as an internal auditor or business line head.
+FC-4.1.2 The position of MLRO must not be combined with functions that create potential conflicts of interest, such as an internal auditor or business line head.
 The position of MLRO may not be outsourced.

-- FC-4.1.4 Subject to Paragraph FC-4.1.2, however, the position of MLRO may otherwise be combined with other functions in the Islamic bank licensee, such as that of Compliance Officer, in cases where the volume and geographical spread of the business is limited and, therefore, the demands of the function are not likely to require a full time resource.
-Paragraph FC-4.1.7 requires that the MLRO is a Director or employee of the licensee, so the function may not be outsourced to a third party employee. - FC-4.1.4A For purposes of Paragraphs FC-4.1.3 and FC-4.1.4 above, Islamic bank licensees must clearly state in the Application for Approved Person Status Form 3 when combining the MLRO or DMLRO position with any other position within the Islamic bank licensees. - FC-4.1.5 Islamic bank licensees must appoint at least one deputy MLRO (or more depending on the scale and complexity of the licensee's operations) to act for the MLRO in his absence.
+- FC-4.1.3 Subject to Paragraph FC-4.1.2, however, the position of MLRO may otherwise be combined with other functions in the conventional bank licensee, such as that of Compliance Officer, in cases where the volume and geographical spread of the business is limited and, therefore, the demands of the function are not likely to require a full time resource.
+Paragraph FC-4.1.6 requires that the MLRO is a Director or employee of the licensee, so the function may not be outsourced to a third party employee. - FC-4.1.3A For the purpose of Paragraphs FC-4.1.2 and FC-4.1.3 above, conventional bank licensees must clearly state in the Application for Approved Person Status - Form 3 - when combining the MLRO or DMLRO position with any other position within the conventional bank licensee. - FC-4.1.4 Conventional bank licensees must appoint at least one deputy MLRO (or more depending on the scale and complexity of the licensee's operations) to act for the MLRO in his absence.
 The position of Deputy MLRO is a controlled function and the DMLRO is an approved person.
 The DMLRO must be approved by CBB prior to his appointment.
-The DMLRO must satisfy the conditions outlined in Subparagraphs FC-4.1.7(d) to (g). - FC-4.1.6 Islamic bank licensees should note that although the MLRO may delegate some of his functions, either within the licensee or even possibly (in the case of larger groups) to individuals performing similar functions for other group entities, that the responsibility for compliance with the requirements of this Module remains with the licensee and the designated MLRO.
+The DMLRO must satisfy the conditions outlined in Subparagraphs FC-4.1.6 (d) to (g). - FC-4.1.5 Conventional bank licensees should note that although the MLRO may delegate some of his functions, either within the licensee or even possibly (in the case of larger groups) to individuals performing similar functions for other group entities, that the responsibility for compliance with the requirements of this Module remains with the licensee and the designated MLRO.